Choke (sports): American football

-In a Wild Card playoff matchup between the Buffalo Bills and the Houston Oilers on January 3, 1993, the Oilers lost a 32-point lead to lose in overtime, the largest blown lead in a playoff game in NFL history and the second largest overall after the Indianapolis Colts blew a 33-point lead to the Minnesota Vikings in a week 15 regular season game in 2022.
+In a Wild Card playoff matchup between the Buffalo Bills and the Houston Oilers on January 3, 1993, the Oilers choked a 32-point lead to lose in overtime.
+This is the largest blown lead in a playoff game in NFL history and the second largest overall, after the Indianapolis Colts blew a 33-point lead to the Minnesota Vikings in Week 15 of the 2022 season.
 This game is known to this day as The Comeback, or locally in Houston as The Choke.

-In Super Bowl LI, the Atlanta Falcons lost to the New England Patriots in overtime after holding a 28-3 lead in the 3rd quarter.
+In Super Bowl LI, the Atlanta Falcons choked away a 25-point lead to the New England Patriots, after holding a 28–3 lead late in the 3rd quarter.
+Tied 28–28, the game went to sudden death overtime, where the Patriots would score a game winning touchdown.
+This was the first Super Bowl to be decided in overtime, with Super Bowl LVIII being the only other instance this has occurred.
+Due to the Falcons’ offense never having the chance to receive the ball during the overtime, the NFL would further amend playoff overtime rules following Super Bowl LI to allow both teams one possession before the sudden death effect occurs.

 Association football

-The England National Football Team has been noted in the last 30 years especially for their under-performance in major tournaments, and for their lack of success in penalty shootouts.
+The England national football team has been noted in the last 30 years, especially for their under-performance in major tournaments, and for their lack of success in penalty shootouts.

-In the 2005 final, AC Milan lost on penalties having led 3–0 at half-time.
-The match was dubbed the "Miracle of Istanbul", with Liverpool scoring three goals in six minutes to draw level.
-Andriy Shevchenko saw his decisive penalty kick saved by Jerzy Dudek to settle the match.

 In the first knockout round of the 2016–17 UEFA Champions League, Paris Saint-Germain F.C. lost a 4-goal aggregate lead to FC Barcelona.
-PSG had won the first leg at home by 4–0, and had scored an away goal at the Camp Nou to lead 5–3 on aggregate after 88 minutes.
-However, two late goals from Neymar and a stoppage time winner from Sergi Roberto gave Barcelona a 6–1 win on the night and a 6–5 triumph on aggregate.
+PSG had won the first leg at home by 4–0 and had scored an away goal at the Camp Nou to lead 5–3 on aggregate after 88 minutes.
+However, two late goals from Neymar and a stoppage-time winner from Sergi Roberto gave Barcelona a 6–1 win on the night and a 6–5 triumph on aggregate.
 Some commentators have called this one of the biggest chokes in footballing history.

 On matchday 3 during Bundesliga season 2022/23, Borussia Dortmund choked against Werder Bremen, who just promoted from 2.
 Bundesliga.
-Dortmund was leading 2-0 for 88 minutes, but still managed to lose the match.
+Dortmund was leading 2–0 for 88 minutes but still managed to lose the match.

+Australian rules football

+Although the Collingwood Football Club are one of the most successful teams in the AFL, between their titles in 1958 and 1990, they lost eight successive Grand Finals.
+Most notably they lost a 44-point lead in the 1970 Grand Final to Carlton, the then second largest lead lost in the history of the AFL.
+They also previously lost to St Kilda in 1966 by a single point, and later lost the 1977 Grand Final in a replay to North Melbourne, having tied the first match.
+Their losing run was dubbed 'The Collywobbles'.